-We consider it our primary task to maintain the confidentiality of the personal data you provide us and protect it from unauthorized access.
+We consider it our primary task to maintain the confidentiality of the personal data you provide us and protect it from unauthorised access.
 That is why we take the greatest care and use the most up-to-date security standards to guarantee the maximal protection of your personal data.

 NOTICE OF DATA CONTROLLER

-The controller for the data processing of this website is:
+The Controller for the data processing of this website is:

 Channel Island Ceramics Limited